SAP/spartacus-docs/_pages/dev/state_management/loader-meta-reducer.md

 ## Creating Actions

 To manipulate meta data for loading states `loading`, `success` or `error`, actions created should extend loaders actions.
-It is very important to extend those actions.
+It is very important to extend those actions or make sure to set proper meta on action (preferably using provided meta helpers).
 In case all of your actions implements standard `Action`, loader flags won't work correctly.

 Example below will describe it the best: